 Load a Net with Treats.

-Visit your local party store and look for a decorative fish net (like this one on Amazon.com).
+Visit your local party store and look for a decorative fish net .
 Load it up with fruits and veggies and hang.
 You can hang in the middle of a coop or just attach it to a wall or tree.
 Use a hook to make it easy to load and reload.

 Your turkeys (and chickens) will love “foraging” from the net.
 Just be sure you choose a net with holes that are wide enough for them to peck at but not so wide that they can get their whole head in the net and get stuck.